CoFH/cofh.github.io/docs/thermal-foundation/equipment/tools/hoes/index.md

 **[Hoes](https://minecraft.gamepedia.com/Hoe)** are tools in vanilla Minecraft.
-[Thermal Foundation](/docs/thermal-foundation/) adds a set of new hoes made of various metals.
+[Thermal Foundation](/docs/thermal-foundation/) adds a set of hoes made of various metals.